-Although living standards have changed over the past few decades, the consumption habits of Americans have largely remained the same; grocers can guess what people’s shopping baskets will look like most weeks.
+Although living standards have changed over the past few decades, the consumption habits of Americans have largely remained the same.
+Many customers are still buying the staples that they grew up with, bound to a consumption routine that feels comforting and familiar.
+This means that, although definitions of health have shifted, grocers can still guess what people’s shopping baskets will look like most weeks.
+These are the top 10 grocery items in America.

 It’s amazing that soda is the most common item purchased in American grocery stores.
 The soda market is so huge that available figures indicate consumers purchase an incredible $12 billion worth of soft drinks per year.
 When a store introduces a soda sale, they can count on receiving many customers, who often end up buying other items.